Session Expired

 AI Summary

-This bill mandates private entities to establish retention schedules for biometric data and prohibits its unauthorized collection and disclosure.
-The bill was withdrawn on 02/28/22.
+This bill mandates private entities to establish retention schedules for biometric data and prohibits its collection and disclosure with exceptions.

 Business Impact